 Making Chopsticks & Trying Preserved Fish in Obama City | Foodie Road Trip Part 1

 Strolling along the streets in Sancho-machi, which was once Obama City’s popular red-light district, Shizuka and Leina agree that the city has a similar feel as Kyoto, perhaps due to its Kyoto-style architecture.
 Sancho-machi has beautifully preserved its history, and that is shown through its buildings.

 The next stop is AKAO Curry Cake & Cake Shop.
-Unlike the more typical curry buns or deep-fried curry bread you can find in Tokyo, this shop offers curry cake, an interesting spin on a common food.
+Unlike the more typical Japanese curry buns or deep-fried curry bread you can find in Tokyo, this shop offers curry cake, an interesting spin on a common food.
 The curry bread exudes a sweet smell similar to taiyaki.
 Appearance-wise, it is shaped like a hot dog.
 The cake itself tastes sweet, as most cakes are, and the curry filling is mildly spicy, forming a unique combination of flavors hard to find elsewhere.

 After their stop at the curry cake shop, Shizuka and Leina arrive at the Miketsukuni Wakasa Obama Food Culture Museum, where they will be making chopsticks.
 Obama is renowned for its handmade traditional wood lacquer chopsticks, producing 80 percent of the traditional lacquerware chopsticks in Japan.
 Among the many things to do in Obama, Fukui, making chopsticks should be on many people’s list.